shaileshlal/LectML/README.md

 [Notes](Notes/) contains a pdf file of the lecture notes.

-I suggest opening these notebooks in [Google Colab](https://colab.research.google.com/) by accessing File --> Open --> and then choosing the GitHub tab.
+I suggest opening these notebooks in [Google Colab](https://colab.research.google.com/) _via_ File --> Open --> and then choosing the GitHub tab.